donhoffman/caddx-mqtt/DETAILS.md

  ************************************************************

 >> Binary Sensors
-Note: Previous binary sensors were autonamed from zones, and now would require additional effort to reproduce.
+Note: Previous binary sensors were auto-named from zones, and now would require additional effort to reproduce.
 Zone names and details are all published to the mqtt server.
 I would suggest using a mqtt explorer to examine your published names and zones numbers to recreate, if desired
 ```